A SAFE PLACE TO STAY

-- Shared facilities have been closed or are unavailable, including pools, bouncing pillows, pedal karts, playgrounds and the like.
+- In most states shared facilities have been closed or are unavailable, including pools, bouncing pillows, pedal karts, playgrounds and the like.
 See above table for more information.

 - Our usual procedures have all been reviewed and revised as need to ensure social distancing.
 For example, all guests will experience a touchless check-in procedure

 - We’ve cancelled kids clubs and any community events for the time being.